 Anna H. Wallace, M.D.

 Growing up in nearby Cookeville, Tennessee, Dr. Anna Wallace graduated summa cum laude and Phi Beta Kappa from The University of Tennessee Knoxville and then attended The University of Tennessee Health Science Center College of Medicine in Memphis, Tennessee, for medical school, where she graduated with honors.
-She and her husband then moved to Cleveland, Ohio, where she completed her surgical internship and orthopedic residency at Case Western Reserve University School of Medicine.
-Not satisfied with one fellowship, Dr. Wallace completed a fellowship in orthopedic traumatology at the Orthopaedic Trauma Institute in Macon, Georgia, and then an orthopedic oncology fellowship at Emory University School of Medicine in Atlanta, Georgia.
+She and her husband then moved to Cleveland, Ohio, where she completed her surgical internship and orthopaedic residency at Case Western Reserve University School of Medicine.
+Not satisfied with one fellowship, Dr. Wallace completed a fellowship in orthopaedic traumatology at the Orthopaedic Trauma Institute in Macon, Georgia, and then an orthopaedic oncology fellowship at Emory University School of Medicine in Atlanta, Georgia.

-As the only fellowship-trained orthopedic oncologist in the greater East Tennessee region, Dr. Wallace is uniquely qualified to treat both primary and metastatic bone and soft tissue tumors of the extremities and pelvis.
+As the only fellowship-trained orthopaedic oncologist in the greater East Tennessee region, Dr. Wallace is uniquely qualified to treat both primary and metastatic bone and soft tissue tumors of the extremities and pelvis.
 She has experience treating both adult and pediatric oncology patients with diagnoses including (but not limited to) osteosarcoma, chondrosarcoma, soft tissue sarcoma, Ewing’s sarcoma, multiple myeloma, and metastatic cancer to the bones.

 Dr. Wallace also has experience in the treatment of complex fractures, including those around the joints and of the pelvis and acetabulum.
 During her two fellowships, she also gained significant experience in the treatment of osteomyelitis and complex joint reconstruction and replacement.